Coaching for Living in Autistic Alignment with Gem

 Hi, I’m Gem (they/them)

-I’m a transformational coach, speaker, and founder of the Queers and Co. podcast.
+I’m a transformational coach, facilitator, speaker and host of the Queers & Co. podcast.
 I’m passionate about supporting neurodivergent and LGBTQIA+ people in living more aligned, authentic lives.

-As a late-identified AuDHD (Autistic and ADHD) adult myself, I believe there’s something really magical about living in alignment with our neurotype, energy levels, gender identity and sexuality, among other things.
-I love nothing more than helping my clients to figure out ways of living that feel more compatible with who they are and what they need.
+As a late-identified AuDHD adult myself, I believe there’s something really magical about living in alignment with our neurotype, energy levels, gender identity and sexuality.
+I love nothing more than helping my clients figure out ways of living that feel more compatible with who they are and what they actually need.

 Some common themes we explore together include: